uiocompcat/tmcinvdes/datasets/README.md

 The fork used to train the models can be found at: [FastJTNNpy3](https://github.com/Strandgaard96/FastJTNNpy3) The fork also contains code to do directional optimization in latent space.

+For detailed descriptions of folder contents see [DETAILS.md](DETAILS.md)